flowexam.com teacher explaining comparative and superlative forms with examples for TOEIC® preparation

 For other 2-syllable adjectives: use "more/most".

-When coaching candidates preparing for the TOEIC, we see the same thing constantly: the majority of mistakes on this topic in Part 5 involve "good/better/best" and "bad/worse/worst".
+With the candidates we coach for TOEIC preparation, we see the same thing time and again: the majority of mistakes on this topic in Part 5 involve "good/better/best" and "bad/worse/worst".

 Summary Table of Forms